wp-plugins/updraftplus/readme.txt

 UpdraftPlus supports resuming backup runs right from the beginning, so that it does not need to do everything in a single go; but this has limits.
 If your website is huge and your web hosting company gives your tiny resources on an over-loaded server, then your solution is to purchase better web hosting, or to hire me professionally.
 Otherwise, this is not considered a bug.
 UpdraftPlus is known to successfully back up websites that run into the gigabytes on web servers that are not resource-starved.

+= Will you support Windows Live SkyDrive? =

+No. Microsoft forbid the use of SkyDrive by backup utilities - see http://msdn.microsoft.com/en-us/library/live/hh826521.aspx ("Here are some examples of nonconforming apps: Apps that automatically back up files or folders to SkyDrive.").

 = How is this better than the original Updraft? =

 You can check the changelog for changes; but the original Updraft, before I forked it, had three major problems.
 Firstly, it only backed up WP core tables from the database; if any of your plugins stored data in extra tables, then they were not backed up.
 Secondly, it only backed up your plugins/themes/uploads and not any further directories inside wp-content that other plugins might have created.
 Thirdly, the database backup did not include charset information, which meant that you needed to know some SQL wizardry to actually be able to use the backup.
 I made UpdraftPlus out of my experience of trying to back up several sites with Updraft.
 Then, I added encryption for the database file for extra peace of mind, and future-proofed by getting rid of some deprecated aspects.
 Since then, many new features have been added, e.g. resuming of failed uploads, and Dropbox support.